olivierpierre/comp26020-problems/lecture11/macro-conditional/README.md

 ```

 Update the program so that the display of the debug output happens only when
-the macro `DEBUG_MODE` is defined.
+the macro `DEBUGMODE` is defined.
 Do not define the macro itself in the code,
 we will rather use the
 [-D](https://gcc.gnu.org/onlinedocs/gcc/Preprocessor-Options.html) gcc
 parameter to do so at compile time:

 ```
-gcc -DDEBUG_MODE macro-conditional.c -o macro-conditional
+gcc -DDEBUGMODE macro-conditional.c -o macro-conditional ./macro-conditional
-./macro-conditional
 # Debug output displayed